CreggLab/CreggLab.github.io/index.md

 ---
 ---

-# WHERE NEUROSCIENCE AND ENGINEERING MEET
+# AT THE INTERSECTION OF NEUROSCIENCE & NEUROLOGY

 The Cregg Lab will open July 1st, 2024 in the Departments of Neuroscience & Neurology at UW-Madison.